Lake Tahoe EIP

 Community Wildfire Protection Program Reduce Hazardous Fuels

-The project will reduce hazardous fuels using hand-thinning, chipping, and pile-burning on 78 acres of private and local government-owned land.
-Hazardous fuels will be removed using hand-thinning, chipping, and pile-burning activities.
-The treatment will increase conifer spacing and improve forest health while reducing the threat of catastrophic wildfire.
-All areas treated are within the defense zone of the wildland-urban interface, adjacent to the community of Carnelian Bay, CA. It is among highest priorities identified in the Lake Tahoe Basin Community Wildfire Protection Plan and is endorsed by the Tahoe Fire and Fuels Team.
+This project reduced hazardous fuels using hand-thinning and pile-burning on 78 acres of private and local government-owned land.
+The treatment increased conifer spacing, along with the mean diameter of leave trees.
+This equates to a substantial reduction in the threat of catastrophic wildfire and drastic improvements in forest health.
+All areas treated were within the defense zone of the wildland-urban interface, and adjacent to the community of Carnelian Bay, CA. It is among highest priorities identified in the Lake Tahoe Basin Community Wildfire Protection Plan and is endorsed by the Tahoe Fire and Fuels Team.

 Targeted Performance Measures